neos/fusion-form/Documentation/FusionReference.rst

 :field.form: (Form, defaults to `form` from fusion-context) The form the field is rendered for.
 Usually defined by a `Neos.Fusion.Form:Definition.Form`_.
 :field.field: (Field, defaults to `field`) An possible field that may have been predefined in a container.
 If no name is given the outer field will be reused.
 :field.name: (string) The fieldname, use square bracket syntax for nested properties.
-:field.multiple: (boolean, default = false) Determine wether the field can contain multiple values like checkboxes or selects.
+:field.multiple: (boolean, default = false) Determine whether the field can contain multiple values like checkboxes or selects.
 :field.value: (any, default = null) The target value of fields (for checkbox, radio and button)
 :attributes: (`Neos.Fusion:DataStructure`_) input attributes, will override all automatically rendered ones
 :content: (string) field content, supported where needed